nodejs/node/doc/api/cluster.markdown

 Because there might be long living connections, it is useful to implement a timeout.
 This example ask the worker to disconnect and after 2 seconds it will destroy the server.
-An alternative would be to execute `worker.destroy()` after 2 seconds, but that would normally not allow the worker to do any cleanup if needed.
+An alternative would be to execute `worker.kill()` after 2 seconds, but that would normally not allow the worker to do any cleanup if needed.

     if (cluster.isMaster) {